meedan/meedan.com/README.md

 ## Releasing new versions

-Use `git tag` and `git commit` in the [SemVer](http://semver.org/) style.

-Use `npm version (major|minor|patch)` to tag a new version.
+Use `npm version (major|minor|patch)` to tag a new version in the [SemVer](http://semver.org/) style.

 ## Deploying

 To deploy the files from the www directory to the gh-pages branch first tag a release like `npm version minor && git push && git push --tags`.
 When the repo gets updated on github, an automatic build and deployment of the development site is triggered.

 Then `git checkout master`, `git merge develop`, `git push`, and we use [jenkins](https://jenkins.io/ "Jenkins") to trigger the deploy.

 ## Sass structure

-- Middleman compiles and Live-reloads the Sass for you (although sadly, proper stylesheet injection does not work well in Middleman 3x; it reloads the whole page — 2015-12-30 CGB).
+- Middleman compiles and Live-reloads the Sass for you.
-- The starting points is screen.scss.
+- There are two files for each page: `shared.scss` and `page__[pagename].scss`.
 That `@imports` everything else.
+(We do it this way to ensure that we send the fewest possible lines of CSS to each page.)
 - Then we import our Sass components, pages, and utility files from `source/stylesheets`.

+Note: we are serving the site with [HTTP/2](https://http2.github.io/ "HTTP/2") so we no longer use image sprites, and we don't bundle all our CSS into a single file.

 ## Running tests